DanielCapannini/WaspSlicer/doc/How to build - Windows.md

 Debug->Start Debugging or press F5

-PrusaSlicer should start.
+WaspSlicer should start.
 You're up and running!

 note: Thanks to @douggorgen for the original guide, as an answer for a issue